joekgilberto/battleship/README.md

 ## Getting Started
 Instructions for accessing deployed game or ways to contribute to an open source game.
+Go by a user story, 'user clicks square, user waits, yadda yadda'

 ## Future Features
 1. Text declaring a hit or miss.